akshell/docs/ref/core/fs.rst

 in Anton Korenyushkin's (mine) spot ``debug`` it has an URL http://static.akshell.com/media/spots/example/Anton-Korenyushkin/debug/dir/subdir/hello.txt.

-:dfn:`Temporary files` are another kind of files: they come from requests (see :doc:`request` for details), have no path, and disappear after the request was processed. :class:`~ak.TempFile` objects representing temporary files are accepted by all :mod:`fs` functions expecting file path parameter.

 Functions
 =========

+.. function:: open(path)

+   Open file and return a :class:`fs.File` object.

 .. function:: read(path)

-   Return file contents represented by a :class:`~ak.Data` object.
+   Return file contents represented by a :class:`Binary` object.

 .. function:: write(path, data)

-   Coerce *data* to ``string`` and write it into a file; if the file already exists, overwrite it.
+   Coerce *data* to :class:`Binary` and write it into a file; if the file already exists, overwrite it.

 .. function:: list(path)